Jitendra18sh/jk/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm currently pursuing my **Master of Computer Applications (MCA)** from a university in Ghaziabad.
+- 🎓 I'm currently pursuing my **Master of Computer Applications (MCA)** from  SRM university in Ghaziabad.
 - 🌱 I’m currently learning about **Cloud Computing (AWS/Azure)** and **DevOps principles**.
 - 💬 Ask me about **Java, Python, Data Structures, and Web Development**.
-- 📫 How to reach me: **[your-email-address@domain.com]**
+- 📫 How to reach me: jitendrakumar74939@gmail.com
-- ⚡ Fun fact: I believe the best code is written with a cup of chai nearby! ☕
+- ⚡ Fun fact: I believe the best code is written with a cup of COFFE nearby! ☕

 ---